csimth335/MTH335/Chapter6/polynomial-interpolation.md

 In calculus, we have that the tangent line is the limit of the secant line.
-Here we can view it as the limit of the newton interpolating polynomial between $x_0$ and $x_1$ as $x_1 \rightarrow x_0$:
+Here we can view it as the limit of the Newton interpolating polynomial between $x_0$ and $x_1$ as $x_1 \rightarrow x_0$:

 ```